syncfusion-content/winui-docs/winui/Installation-and-Upgrade/Install-using-the-Web-Installer.md

 	* To open the Syncfusion Control Panel, click **Launch Control Panel**.

 12. After installation, there will be two Syncfusion control panel entries, as shown below.
-The Essential Studio entry will manage all Syncfusion platforms installed in the same version, while the Platform entry will only uninstall the specific platform setup.
+The Essential Studio entry will manage all Syncfusion products installed in the same version, while the Product entry will only uninstall the specific product setup.

     ![Control Panel](WebInstaller/Step-by-Step-Installation_img19.png)